-The Corporation recognizes revenue from the sale of products or the rendering of services when they are earned.
+The Corporation recognizes revenue from the sale of products or the rendering of services as the performance obligations are fulfilled.

 All sales are final.
 Revenue is shown net of sales tax and discounts.
 Gift cards sold are recorded as a liability, and revenue is recognized when gift cards are redeemed.